 • Positive attitude

-• Desire to live in a wild and rugged place with an outstanding community of outdoor professionals and to work hard to make positive change in our world
+• Desire to live in a remote place with an outstanding community of outdoor professionals and to work hard to make positive change in our world

 Starting pay is $60 per day.
-Seasonal Instructors also receive room (space to pitch a tent or a bed in a dormitory room with other Instructors) and board during their period of employment.
+Instructors also receive room (space to pitch a tent or a bed in a dormitory room with other Instructors) and board during their period of employment

 Resident Instructors at Spruce Knob are professionals who have dedicated themselves to working with youth; they have the ability to mentor and teach skills in a culture of joy and optimism that youth can relate to.
 They are cornerstones to the success and implementation of our Mountain Learning Programs.
 It is their responsibility to guide groups of students through back and front country settings with skill, knowledge, and passion through meaningful experiences drawing out essential lessons along the way.
 Instructors are responsible for preparing, teaching, and guiding groups of students and adults through high quality educational and recreational programs.
 Instructors typically work five days a week, although there will be some longer blocks of work required.

 • Maintain a physically and emotionally safe environment for guests and students

 • Prepare and deliver hands-on, experiential, and inquiry-based lessons in a remote outdoor setting.
 Deliver activities for both day and evening programs.